Coal burner

 A coal burner (or pulverized coal burner) is a mechanical device that burns pulverized coal (also known as powdered coal or coal dust since it is as fine as face powder in cosmetic makeup) into a flame in a controlled manner.

-Coal burner is mainly composed of pulverized coal machine, host of combustion machine (including combustion chamber, automatic back and forth motion system, automatic rotation system, the combustion air supply system) control system, ignition system, the crater and others.
+Coal burners are mainly composed of the pulverized coal machine, the host of combustion machine (including combustion chamber, automatic back and forth motion system, automatic rotation system, the combustion air supply system) control system, ignition system, the crater and others.

 Mechanism

-In the worksite, a coal burner works with the coal pulverizer and coal hopper usually.
+In the worksite, a coal burner usually works with the coal pulverizer and coal hopper.
 The coal in the hopper is conveyed to the coal pulverizer by screw conveyor.
 The coal pulverizer will crush the coal into pulverized coal.
-In the coal burner, the pulverized coal mixes with air (High-speed air flow is generated by the draft fan on the coal burner), and is ignited by the oil burning igniter.
+In the coal burner, the pulverized coal mixes with air (high-speed air flow is generated by the draft fan on the coal burner), and is ignited by the oil burning igniter.

 Ignition

 There are mainly two ways to ignite the coal burner.
-Manual way and automatic way, no matter which way it adopts, the coal burner often needs fuel (oil, gas, etc.) as the combustion medium.
-The difference is that the high-energy ignition devices which generate sparks replace people's hands.
+These are manual and automatic, differing in that in automatic systems, a high-energy ignition device generates sparks, replacing people's hands.